Wire Act: What is that & how does it Affect My Online Casino?

 The Wire Act also brought about laws that were related to potential cheating in gambling of all sorts.
 These laws made it criminal to report the results of bets to individuals via telephone before the they were published to others players.
 However, the law specifically mentioned only sporting contests and events and did not at the time talk about casino games as they were not the issue at hand.
 Later, the Wire Act was actually linked to online casinos, poker rooms and other gambling businesses.

 The Wire Act was further empowered by another bill passed in 2006, dubbed the UIGEA or officially the Unlawful Internet Gaming Enforcement Act.
 This particular law had the word internet right in its name and it was directed against online gaming operators directly.
 By making it illegal for payment processors to process any payments for online gambling businesses, the government basically made all online gambling illegal.
-At this time, many of the operators that have now returned to USA in a legal way left the country and stopped serving American players.
+At this time, many of the operators that have now returned to the USA in a legal way left the country and stopped serving American players.
 Others, however, believed that they can keep on doing as they please and cannot be prosecuted by American law enforcement as they are operating from offshore sites.
 Regardless of all this, the fact remains that UIGEA does not make any form of online gambling illegal in those words.

 Interpretations of the Wire Act 1961